Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/CBBTC-USDC/readme.md

 - **USDC → CBBTC Supplication**

 Each flow:
-- Checks for a valid fee-free tick
+- Checks for a valid tick
 - Simulates the output using Uniswap's Quoter contract
 - Approves token allowances
-- Executes the swap only if fee-free conditions are met
+- Executes the swap only if tick conditions are met

 ---